• Wood-burning heaters are a major contributor to air pollution in NSW.

 What can you do to reduce the chance of wood smoke affecting your health?

-2. If you choose to use a wood-burning heater, follow the recommendations below to minimise air pollution
+2. If you do use a wood-burning heater, follow the recommendations below to minimise air pollution.

-4. If you have chronic heart or lung problems, make sure you take all your medications as prescribed and seek medical advice if your symptoms worsen.
+4. If you have chronic heart or lung problems, take all your medications as prescribed and seek medical advice if you notice any changes in your symptoms.

-If you are affected by wood smoke from other houses, your council may be able to assist you.
-Councils are able to issue smoke abatement notices to households with chimneys that appear to be emitting excessive smoke (see NSW EPA - Smoke abatement notices)
+If you are affected by wood smoke from nearby houses, your council may be able to assist you.
+Councils are able to issue smoke abatement notices to occupiers of houses with chimneys that appear to be emitting excessive smoke (see NSW EPA - Smoke abatement notices)

 What can you do to minimise air pollution from your wood-burning heater?

-• check your wood-burning heater conforms with the Australian Standard (AS/NZS 4013:1999) and that the heater and chimney are installed in line with any council-specific building requirements
+• Check that your wood-burning heater conforms with the Australian Standards for pollution emissions (AS/NZS 4013:2014) and efficiency (AS/NZS 4012:2014) and that the heater and chimney are installed in line with council-specific building requirements.

-• ensure fresh air enters the room to prevent carbon monoxide build up
+• Ensure fresh air enters the room to prevent carbon monoxide from building up.

-• arrange for regular cleaning of the chimney.
+• Arrange for regular cleaning of your chimney.

-More air pollution is produced during fire start up and when a fire is poorly managed - for example, when airflow to the heater is reduced allowing wood to smoulder.
+More air pollution is produced during fire start up and when a fire is poorly managed.
 Improperly installed heaters or clogged chimneys may increase the amount of air pollution inside the home and increase the likelihood of health effects.
-Heaters that conform to Australian Standard 4013, are installed properly, operated correctly and adequately maintained are less polluting and less likely to create a nuisance or adverse health effects.
+By using heaters that conform to the Australian Standard, installing them correctly and maintaining them adequately, you can minimise pollution and reduce health risks to your household and the community.
+If you can, replace your wood-burning heater with less polluting alternative heating to protect yourself and others.

 Related information